 You're able to push your machine faster and harder with Klipper firmware than some other firmware.

-The major advantages are you are able to edit your configuration settings and firmware through their simple user interface through your web browser.
+You are able to edit configuration settings and firmware through their simple user interface through your web browser.
 And for updating firmware on Klipper, it's simply a matter of adding or adjusting some commands on your configuration file, saving and hitting the restart button.

-Another great feature of Klipper is multi-mcu support.
-This means you can control as many controller boards as you can plug into a Raspberry pi.
+Klipper also supports multiple MCU.
+This means you can control as many controller boards as you can plug into a Raspberry Pi.

 For example this is a raspberry pi 3b it has four usb ports and my controller board.
 For example, with most standard firmwares you can only run as many steppers as there are on the controller board itself, or you have to buy a specialized board with an expander board such as a Duet with its expander or the gtr with its expander.
 Those can be pricey options.